Mic-a-holic Ai

+An R&B and hip hop record, Mic-a-holic Ai features elements of Latin and gospel music.
+Released two months after her breakthrough single "Story", Mic-a-holic Ai became Ai's most commercially successful album of her career.
+The album debuted at number four on the Oricon Albums Chart, selling 85,000 physical units in its first week with music critics lauding the album's versatility.

 Background and development

 Ai had been signed to Def Jam Japan for three years, after releasing the albums Original Ai in 2003, and 2004 Ai.
 Ai was seeing a steady increase in popularity, with 2004 Ai selling double her previous album's amount.
-In late 2004, two project albums of Ai's were released, Flashback to Ai featuring rarity material from her BMG Japan era, and Feat Ai, featuring all of her outside collaborations from 2002 until mid-2004, which also featured a new song, "Hot Spot," which was a collaboration with Uzi.
+In late 2004, two project albums of Ai's were released, Flashback to Ai featuring rarity material from her BMG Japan era, and Feat.
+Ai, featuring all of her outside collaborations from 2002 until mid-2004, which also featured a new song, "Hot Spot," which was a collaboration with Uzi.

 The first single from the album, "365," released in February 2005, was Ai's first top 20 single.
 Ai also released the single "Crayon Beats" in April that was the children's anime Crayon Shin-chan theme song, although it is not included in the album.
 "Story" was released in May, two months before the album.

 Writing and production

 The album was recorded in 2005, mostly in Tokyo at Prime Sound Studio Form, Magnet Studio and Real & Beats Studio.
 "Queen" was recorded at Landmark Studio in Yokohama.
 Additional instrument recording occurred in Philadelphia and New York City in the United States.